GBIF-Europe/RegionalWorkProgramme/README.md

 We mostly expect and welcome contributions from all European Nodes managers.
 Other potential contributors are European Nodes staff, GBIF Secretariat or GBIF community at large including data providers and data users.

 # Effectiveness
-The use and success of this repository will be evaluated at our next European Nodes meeting, in Spring 2020.
+The use and efficiency of this repository will be evaluated at our [European Nodes meetings](https://github.com/GBIF-Europe/Regional-ECA-meetings).